Copacabana (Bolivia): Top 10 Things To Do

 No 10 – Huatajata

 Not strictly in Copacabana, but across the lake on the way to/from La Paz.
-At Huatajata they construct ships out of papyrus reed.
-Here, the ship used by explorer Thor Heyerdal on his Kon-Tiki expedition was built.
+At Huatajata, they construct ships out of papyrus reed.
+It is here that the ship used by explorer Thor Heyerdal on his Kon-Tiki expedition was built.
 You can buy a replica if that sort of thing floats your boat, as it were.

 Papyrus Boat on Lake Titicaca